 I optimistically sent my first full novel, The Ghost of Cripple Creek, to a publisher when I was 10.
 They politely declined the offer, but I didn't let a little thing like rejection put me off.

-Working as a magazine journalist, Kathleen longed to be a novelist, but got slightly sidetracked over the years by work, children and Mad Men box sets.
-It was her eight-year-old daughter’s words – 'Stop talking about writing a book and just write one' – that gave her the push she needed to enrol on a writing course through Faber Academy, tutored by Jill Dawson.
+I eventually became a magazine journalist, but longed to be a novelist.
+However, I got slightly sidetracked over the years by work, children and Mad Men box sets.
+It was my daughter’s words – 'Stop talking about writing a book and just write one' – that gave me the push I needed to enrol on a writing course.

-Kathleen writes a monthly column for Writers’ Forum magazine and contributes to the RNA’s magazine Romance Matters.
-She also wrote short stories for Jackie magazine in her teens.
+I write for Writers’ Forum magazine and the RNA’s magazine Romance Matters.
+I wrote short stories for Jackie magazine in my teens.
 Thankfully these were never printed.

-Kathleen lives in Hertfordshire with her husband and two daughters – one of whom is expecting 10 per cent of any profits.
+I live in Hertfordshire with my husband and two teenage daughters – one of whom is expecting 10 per cent of any profits.